PikalounJM/myblog/content/about/index.md

 In 2022, while launching 'Locallive', which is a regional co-prosperity platform, I realized that data-driven decisions were essential for business growth.
 To harneess the power of data for greater business efficiency and growth, I decided to pursue graduate studies in data science while continuing to work.

-I'm confident that pursuing this path was one of the best decisions I've made. **My goal is to collaborate with talented data scientists, continuously learn, and contribute to impactful data-driven solutions.**
+I'm confident that pursuing this path was one of the best decisions I've made. **My goal is to collaborate with talented data scientists, continuously learn, and contribute to impactful data-driven.**

 I'm excited about the opportunity to grow and add value to the team.